Story by: Joe Hall on February 23, 2018

-Norton Children’s Hospital has joined an elite group of pediatric hospitals with a real-time, thermal imaging and laser system to treat epilepsy, uncontrollable seizures and deep brain tumors.
+Norton Children’s Hospital has joined an elite group of pediatric hospitals with a real-time, thermal imaging and laser system to perform laser ablation surgery for epilepsy, uncontrollable seizures and deep brain tumors.

 The technology, called Visualase, allows doctors to perform MRI-guided laser ablation surgery, which is less invasive and in most cases has a much shorter recovery time than opening the skull, currently the most common approach to brain surgery.
 Laser ablation requires a hole in the skull about the size of a pen top, which can be closed with a single suture.
 The surgery usually takes minutes to complete and most patients go home the following day.

-“This approach allows us to much more safely get to deep targets and difficult-to-reach lesions in the brain,” said William C. Gump, M.D., pediatric neurosurgeon at Norton Children’s Hospital.
+“This approach allows us to much more safely get to deep targets and difficult-to-reach lesions in the brain,” said William C. Gump, M.D., pediatric neurosurgeon at Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine.
 “It’s an important next step in treating tumors and many debilitating diseases.”

 Before laser ablation surgery, a frame is placed on the patient’s head and a CT scan orients the frame in three dimensions.
 Computer software plots the safest pathway to the lesion.
 The surgeon then inserts a laser applicator, which is about the diameter of a strand of spaghetti, and the patient is then taken to an MRI scanner to confirm the placement of the laser.
 After a test firing, the laser is heated to destroy the lesion.

 Offering sophisticated treatment for all types of neurological disorders affecting the nervous system and skull, including traumatic injury, hydrocephalus, brain tumors and epilepsy.